cs3157/recitations/recitation-8.md

   - What the pipeline for lab5 looked like and how it worked
   - The ASCII Table (See [Recitation 3](recitation-3.md))
   - malloc and free...this is tough
+  - **PLEASE PLEASE PLEASE PLEASE FOLLOW DIRECTIONS** The exam will be graded in the same way your labs are graded if not less lenient.
+Read all the directions.
+If it says "write the line number and the code that should be on that line," do just that!